thepowrhouse/bigquery-mcp-sql-generator/README.md

 The BigQuery MCP SQL Generator is an AI-powered application that bridges natural language processing with BigQuery data analysis.
 Users can ask questions about their data in plain English, and the system automatically generates and executes appropriate SQL queries to retrieve relevant information.

 Key features include:
-- Natural language to SQL translation using Google's Gemini LLM
+- Natural language to SQL translation using Google's Gemini LLM or OpenAI's GPT models
 - Secure access to BigQuery datasets
 - Real-time data analysis through a web interface
 - Modular architecture with clear separation of concerns